sayuribhatia/sayuribhatia/README.md

 ## Hello everyone, I'm Sayuri Bhatia 👋

-A student interested in research, biology, data science, and the intersection between all 3
+I'm a Duke University graduate interested in research, biology, data science, and the intersection between all 3.
+I am interested in learning programming using R.

 ## Interests
 - Regeneration